Science, Art, Litt, Science based Art & Science Communication

 According to real scientists NDEs can be simply the chemical changes that occur in the brain and sensory organs in the moments before death which cause hallucinations.

 Critics of NDE phony research say possible religious bias in near-death studies, as well as the larger NDE-movement, has attracted a variety of religious and spiritual affiliations, from a number of traditions, which makes ideological claims on behalf of NDE-research.
 The role of culture in afterlife beliefs has compromised the integrity of research and discussion.
 Skeptics have remarked that it is difficult to verify many of the anecdotal reports that are being used as background material in order to outline the features of the NDE.
 Theories that present a challenge to modern neuroscience by suggesting a new understanding of the mind-brain relationship in the direction of transcendental, or paranormal, elements sent this into a dark zone.

-Weaknesses in methodology, paucity of data, and gaps in arguments have made scientists question phony NDE research and put it in the pseudo-science bracket.
+Weaknesses in methods and methodology, paucity of data, suggestions while asking Qs like "did you see light at the end of the tunnel?", "did you see God like entity?" instead of neutral ones like "what did you see or feel?" that screw up the research in their favour (6) and gaps in arguments have made scientists question phony NDE research and put it in the pseudo-science bracket.

 A hallucination is a fact, not an error; what is erroneous is a judgment based upon it - Bertrand Russell

 While driving and accelerating in his car, a patient in France suddenly had a bizarre sensation.
 He felt like he was outside his car, looking in at his physical self, which was still at the wheel.

 The patient was part of a new study that links problems of the inner ear with eerie out of body experiences (4).
 These experiences are curious, usually brief sensations in which a person's consciousness seems to exit the body and then view the body from the outside.